pulp-platform/padrick/docs/config_file.rst

 Static Signal Connections and Config Register Reset Values ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

-For each pad instance, the user can supply a ``connections`` entry that overrides how static pad signals of this particular pad instance are to be connected or what the reset value of the corresponding configuration register shall be.
-The ~connections~ field contains a mapping of *Pad Signal names* to *expressions*.
+For each pad instance, the user can supply a ``connections`` list entry that overrides how static pad signals of this particular pad instance are to be connected or what the reset value of the corresponding configuration register shall be.
+The ``connections`` field contains a mapping of *Pad Signal names* to *expressions*.
 The pad signal name is just a reference to a **static** or **dynamic** pad_signal declared for the chosen pad type.
 The expression on the other hand must be a simplified subset of a SystemVerilog expression.

 Expression may consist of simple SystemVerilog literals (e.g. ``45``, ``8'h0a``, ``'0``
 etc.), unary and binary operators and signal identifiers without subscripting